 Resilient leadership is the term used to describe those leadership behaviors that help others withstand crisis, and adapt to or rebound from adversity (Everly, 2012).

 Adults who dedicate themselves to caring for young children and managing systems of care and education know this to be true – this effort can be extremely rewarding and also very challenging.
-The Devereux Center for Resilient Children offers resources specifically designed for directors, supervisors and others in leadership positions.
+The Devereux Center for Resilient Children (DCRC) offers resources specifically designed for directors, supervisors and others in leadership positions.

 - View our webinar focused on the topic of Resilient Leadership.

 - Schedule professional development for your staff!
 Contact Debi Mahler, Director of Professional Development, at [email protected], or fill out our Professional Development Needs Assessment Form.

 The Devereux Center for Resilient Children (DCRC) team often speaks about the importance of the “Resilience Cascade” or the “Resilience Connection.”
 These notions highlight the point that promoting resilience in children requires that we also pay close attention to our own social and emotional well-being, as well as the overall resilience of our team members and work environments.
 DCRC was fortunate to partner with Bright Horizons to evaluate how we can best support early childhood programs in fostering cultures of resilience that create a “resilience cascade.”
 Our partnership began in December of 2017, and we are thrilled to release the outcomes of a randomized control trial of a training model that provides a framework for leaders/supervisors in early childhood education, to reflect upon and implement strategies designed to promote resilient leadership.